 Apparently, springtails bring out the child in otherwise staid adult human beings.
-If you nudge one of these tiny creatures with your hive tool, it will jump 4 to 8 inches high, exploding like a kernel of popcorn or a spring-loaded seedpod.
+If you nudge one of these tiny creatures with your hive tool, it will jump four to eight inches high, exploding like a kernel of popcorn or a spring-loaded seedpod.
 Their energy and speed is startling, so don’t miss an opportunity to play in the detritus yourself.

 Mice and Shrews

 If you happen to find either mice or shrews, they should be cleared out of your hive as soon as possible.
 Mice will build nests between the frames or on top of the frames and then take advantage of the honey supply.
 The colony can easily die of starvation if the mice are allowed to stay.
 Often, the first hint of mice is bits of moss on the bottom board which the mice bring in for nest building.
 Pools of honey can also be a clue to mouse damage.
 The best mouse detection tool is an infrared camera because it shows you exactly where the nest is.